okteto/supervisor-nginx/README.md

 # supervisor-nginx

-Use supervisor, nginx and okteto together
+This is an example of how to use supervisor, nginx and [okteto](https://github.com/okteto/okteto) together.